mramos-tiempodev/php-interview/README.md

 plus php with zf2, mysql, jQuery, bootstrap, datatables and that's it.

 #BUGS
-Each time that you insert a new task you need to refresh the page, is something related with the datatable, but __the time eat me__.
+Each time that you insert a new Animal you need to refresh the page, is something related with the datatable, but __the time eat me__.
 This is not a bug but is not complete, I mean, the edit action (the logic in the backend is almost done) but I need to include functionality when click the edit button in the datatable.

 #BAD THINGS: